hritikbharucha/Custom_Porechop_ABI/README.md

-This is a custom version of porechop.
+This is my custom version of porechop.

 I added a wrapper for my adaptFinder tool so adapter can  be directly infered from reads.

 ## INSTALLATION
-- clone the repo
-- go to /porechop
-- sudo -H ./setup.py install

-now you can just use porechop as usual.
+Just install this repository as described in the porechop documentation.
+You can either install it or just build the c++ sources and then run locally.

-If you want to use the new option, use the --ab_initio flag, everything will (should) run smoothly.
+If you want to use the new feature, use the --ab_initio flag, everything will (should) run smoothly.

 More elaborate documentation will come soon.